elzaw/Git_Course/README.md

 # Git_Course
-Learning how to use Git
+Learning how to use Git with github

 ## project notes